Loading...

 The configuration section will help you understand how to configure both LinuxGSM and the game server.

-command allows access the output of the game server executable.
+The console command allows access the output of the game server executable.
 Depending on which server you are running it allows you to see the current activity of the game server, check errors in real time, and input commands.

 Run the following command to access console: